Association football statues in Norway: Bergen

 Roald "Kniksen" Jensen was regarded as one of Norway's most skilled footballers, and mostly played for SK Brann as well as Heart of Midlothian.
 His life ended tragically as he died on the pitch as an old boys player in 1987.
 Eight years later, a bronze statue by Per Ung, bearing Roald Jensen's namee and nickname on the base, was unveiled outside of Brann Stadion on 28 May 1995.
 Brann officials adorn the statue with flowers on 16 May, the day before Norway's national day, and colloquially called "football's national day".

 Ålesund

 In Ålesund, Color Line Stadion was opened in 2005, and with it, a new statue.
 The depiction of a footballer performing a left-footed volley bore a clear resemblance to Ålesund's greatest footballer John Arne Riise, who was still active when the statue was erected.
 The artist Tore Bjørn Skjølsvik confirmed that Riise had stood model.
 The sculpture was named Fotballspilleren ("The Footballer"), with Riise expressing his dismay on Twitter, believing it was "arrogant" to not name it after him.
-Riise also criticized the current manager of Aalesunds FK, who had stated that he was "pricipally against" erecting a statue of an individual player.
+Riise also criticized the current manager of Aalesunds FK, who had stated that he was "principally against" erecting a statue of an individual player.
 According to Aalesunds FK representatives, it was "in the cards" that the title could be changed to "John Arne Riise" when Riise ultimately retired, and the name was changed accordingly in 2018.